Staysteady/levelcarry/README.md

 # LME Spread Trading Platform

-A local spread trading platform for LME metals, consisting of two Streamlit applications that communicate through Redis and a SQLite database.
+A local spread trading platform for LME metals, consisting of four Streamlit applications that communicate through Redis and a SQLite database.

 ## Overview

 This system is designed to facilitate the construction, valuation, and submission of multi-leg carry trades (calendar spreads) for LME metals.
-It consists of two separate Streamlit applications:
+It consists of four separate Streamlit applications:

 1. **User App** (`user_app.py`): Allows traders to build 2-3 leg spreads, view real-time valuations based on LME forward curve data, and submit their interest.
 2. **Market Maker App** (`mm_app.py`): For market makers to view incoming spread requests, evaluate their impact on current positions, and respond with acceptances or counteroffers.
+3. **Dashboard App** (`dashboard_app.py`): Provides a comprehensive market overview, visualizes matching opportunities, and displays active market axes.
+4. **Order Book App** (`order_book_app.py`): Serves as a centralized repository of all orders, allowing detailed filtering, visualization, and management of trades.

 The applications communicate via a local Redis instance and store data in a SQLite database.